SDA-SE/sda-dropwizard-commons/docs/client-jersey.md

 Jersey Clients can be built using the client factory for cases where the API variant with an interface is not suitable.

-Jersey clients can not automatically convert `javax.ws.rs.WebApplicationException` into our `ClientRequestException`.
+Jersey clients can not automatically convert `jakarta.ws.rs.WebApplicationException` into our `ClientRequestException`.
 To avoid passing through the error the application received to the caller of the application, the exceptions must be handled for all usages that expect a specific type as return value.